grisuno/HPU-Core/docs/Paper.md

 The core contribution is methodological.
 I provide explicit protocols for inducing and verifying algorithmic structure, metrics that predict outcomes before training completion, and a verification framework that distinguishes genuine algorithm learning from convenient generalization.
 The 32% failure rate under optimal conditions indicates fundamental stochasticity in optimization landscapes, not experimental error.

+I included the Laderman 3x3 case as a boundary test to clarify the role of architectural capacity.
+My work shows that the Strassen algorithm crystallizes precisely because the architecture provides the exact rank required: seven slots plus a bias term.
+Attempting to extract a rank-23 Laderman structure from an 8-slot system is a geometric impossibility, not a failure of the training protocol.
+This result is diagnostic, confirming that successful crystallization requires a strict alignment between the available slots and the tensor rank.
+Criticizing this as a lack of generalization overlooks the physical constraints of the model.

 ---

 ## References